 Culture is defined as the collective behavior of those within an organization, formed by shared beliefs, habits, systems, values, and vision.
 Operating largely outside of our awareness, culture creates a common ground for team members, providing a sense of order so that everyone knows what is expected.

 At L&R Pallet, we are committed to intentionally shaping and maintaining a healthy culture in which our mission can be most successfully accomplished.
-While many characteristics are involved, there are four core characteristics (cornerstones) that are foundational: unity, excellence, generosity, and growth.
+While many characteristics are involved, there are four core characteristics (cornerstones) that are foundational: excellence, honesty, courage and love.

 Because we’re human, we each fall short in these areas consistently, so we must extend grace to one another.
 However, each team member is expected to be fully engaged as we intentionally strive toward these cultural cornerstones.
 Success does not necessarily mean an absence of mistakes, but it does mean the presence of consistent faith and determination.